joshbrew/HEG_ESP32/HEG_WIFI_BLE/README.txt

 Extra SPIFFS notes:
-You need the SPIFFs tools: https://github.com/me-no-dev/arduino-esp32fs-plugin You also need to copy the esptool and mkspiffs EXE files in Arduino/hardware/espressif/esp32/tools/esptool and tools/mkspiffs into the upper /tools directory so the SPIFFs tool can find it.
+You need the SPIFFs tools: https://github.com/me-no-dev/arduino-esp32fs-plugin You also need to copy the esptool and mkspiffs EXE files in Arduino/hardware/espressif/esp32/tools/esptool and .../tools/mkspiffs into the upper .../tools directory so the SPIFFs tool can find them.

 *****